Breative2023/GT_OMSCS_notes/CS 6750 - HCI/Test 1/Lesson 04 (2.1) - Introduction to Principles.md

 3. The role of the user: Processor?
 Predictor?
 Participant?
 4. User experience at multiple levels

+## Interfaces: Between Users and Tasks

+At the heart of Human Computer Interaction is the idea that users use interfaces to accomplish some task.
+In HCI, we're going to focus on interfaces that are in some way computational or computerized.

+- We focus on the interaction between the user and the task though the interface, not just the interaction between the user and the interface itself.
+(We need to understand both the users goals and the tasks they're trying to accomplish)
+-  **eg.** thermostats vs revolutionary designs like the Nest

 ## Identifying A Task

 How do should we go about identifying a task?